deep0072/BLockchain-tuts/README.md

 # Call Data

-### this is type of memory location where variable is declared and used in inputs. so whenever it is used by another function then that data do not copied in memory. it directly used. so it save gas. once we declare the variable it can't be modified
+### this is type of memory location where variable is declared and used in inputs. so whenever it is used by another function then that data do not copied in memory. it directly used. so it save gas. """once we declare the variable it can't be modified"""

+### string can be stored in calldata

+# Memory

+### this is type of memory location where variable is declared and used in inputs. used for temporary value also can be modified

+### data like structs,mapping,array, string can be stored in memory

 ### ![image](https://user-images.githubusercontent.com/46425800/170858826-2f1b6a68-cb2d-41de-a0ad-4ce676a07ff3.png)